-As a stay-at-home mom with two young children, I know how long and tedious winter days can become.
+As a stay-at-home mom with two young children, I know how long and tedious school breaks can become.
 During these months, I like to have a few tricks in my toolbox that I can dust off when our moods are particularly dreary.
-I am sharing three of my favorite, kid-approved, DIY ideas to keep your little ones busy this winter without leaving the comfort of your home.
+I am sharing three of my favorite, kid-approved, DIY ideas to keep your little ones busy without leaving the comfort of your home.

 Homemade playdough is a staple in our house.
 It’s more than just a fun finished product.
 The entire process of mixing, heating, kneading and finally playing makes for an entire afternoon of fun.
 With Valentine’s Day approaching, I put a sweet spin on our regular recipe.
-To make it yourself, you’ll need:2 cups flour
+To make it yourself, you’ll need:

 3 tbsp vegetable oil